-The Recycled Claim

-Standard (RCS) is an

-international, voluntary

-standard that sets

-requirements for thirdparty certification of

-recycled input and chain
+The Recycled Claim Standard (RCS) is an international, voluntary standard that sets requirements for thirdparty certification of recycled input and chain of custody.
+The goal of the RCS is to increase the use of recycled materials.

 The objectives of the RCS are: